 Travel insurance!!
 I can’t stress how important it is to get travel insurance beforehand and have their emergency contact number on you wherever you go.
 They saved me a good $7000 when I had an accident in Paris.

 2. Blending in.
 (But not too much)

 This is common sense for most, but being familiar with local customs is really important when it comes down to safety.
 Whether it be simple words or their wearables- respecting a countries’ culture will gain respect for you.
 Yet, it is also important to note that as foreigners, we do have some privileges while traveling.
 When I encounter situations where the whole ‘blending in’ situation isn’t working in my favor, I start speaking in English-and walking away.
-Avoid a confrontation but never show your weakness.
+No need for a confrontation if it can be avoided!